Lee Kravitz: Education and awards

 An honors graduate of Yale University and the Columbia University Graduate School of Journalism, Kravitz grew up in Cleveland, Ohio, where he attended University School.
 He began his career as a freelance writer and photojournalist, traveling to more than 40 countries.
 He and the magazines under his direction have received more than 200 journalism awards.
 In 1992, he won the Silver Gavel Award from the American Bar Association for "'Scholastic SEARCH: The Bill of Rights,' an innovative publication using rich stories to illustrate how the Bill of Rights affects students' daily lives."
 He was also awarded the President's Award from the Association of Educational Publishers for his contributions to that industry.

 Personal life

 Kravitz lives in Manhattan and Clinton Corners, New York, with his wife, the literary agent Elizabeth Kaplan, and their three children: Benjamin, Caroline, and Noah.
-He is the author of Unfinished Business: One Man's Extraordinary Year of Trying to Do the Right Things (Bloomsbury USA).
+He is the author of Unfinished Business: One Man's Extraordinary Year of Trying to Do the Right Things, published by Bloomsbury USA.